 The late sixties Star Trek crew sets foot on a foreign planet.
 They know a beast awaits them on this planet.
 The beast, in this case, is a large, red carnivorous flower.
 The guy in a red shirt (aka Redman) is the first to encounter the beast.
 As he attempts to perform some scientific readings on the flower, it shoots a tentacle out, captures Redman, and begins to devour him feet first.
 By the time the Star Trek crew happens upon Redman, he is in the flower up to his waist, and his reaction suggests that the pain involved in the flower’s digestion process is excruciating.
 When we witness the veins in the man’s forehead pulse, we immediately mistake this for his agony, but it might be part of the flower’s digestion process.
 Captain Kirk is in the corner shielding Lieutenant Uhura from the scene and the man’s screaming, and the other players attempt to avoid watching the event.
 Spock steps forward and examines the episode from a relatively safe distance as the man screams in agony.
 “Fascinating,” Spock says.
-He then explains to the rest of the crew what he thinks the beast’s digestive process is doing to Redman.
+He then explains to the rest of the crew what he thinks the beast’s digestive process is doing this to Redman.
 He does so using unemotional, scientific jargon.

 This specific scene never happened on the show, but if it did, and I wrote it, I would focus on the Vulcan characteristics of Spock’s lineage, by depicting him as oblivious to Redman’s screaming.
 I might even have him swipe Bones’ scanner to conduct further scientific readings of the digestion process, and what the flower is doing to Redman’s body.
 I would have him look at the scanner, lift an eyebrow and repeat, “Fascinating,” as he walks away from the scene.

 I might have Kirk and the rest of the crew aghast at Spock’s reaction.
 I might have Kirk confront Spock about his unwillingness to save Redman.
-“Captain, it was obvious, by the time we arrived that it was too late,” Spock would say, “and if we hope to defeat this beast, we need the data necessary to understand it first.”
+“Captain, it was obvious, by the time we arrived that it was too late,” Spock would say, “and if we hope to defeat this beast, we need the data necessary to understand its nature first.”